ysunaw/Interactive-Lab-Hub/Lab 4/README.md

 Design a system with the Pi and anything from your kit with a focus on form, and materiality.
 The "stuff" that enclose the system should be informed by the desired interaction.
 What would a computer made of rocks be like?
 How would an ipod made of grass behave?
 Would a roomba made of gold clean your floor any differently?

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.
+Candidates that were considered:
+I thought about using a box or use paper for the cookie jar, but I thought since it's a cookie jar it should look like an actual cookie jar.
 **b. explain the selection.**

 ### Part 2.